iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ## Cons

-- The **proof** design should be associated with the solidification design, where we needs to define the global-trusted messages between a period of time.
+- The **proof** design should be associated with the solidification design, where we need to define the global-trusted messages between a period of time.

 # Example
 In the following example, messages A, C, G will be stored with full information